Pieter van Langen

 Environmental factors.
 Competition with other companies.

 Issues.
 At present, the principal designer is the only one who masters the conceptual design stage.
-Training all designers in this stage has not been successful.
+Training designers in this stage is going slowly.
 Since the expertise required is largely unique, hiring is not an option.

 Ambition

 Objective.
-Reduce the key-man risk in the stage of conceptual design.
+Reduce the dependency on the principal designer in the stage of conceptual design.

 Assessment of plant redesign